-If your employer has ignored your request, mishandled it or refused it, you may have a claim for direct or indirect discrimination - check if it counts as discrimination.
+If your employer has ignored your request, mishandled it or refused it, you might have a claim for direct or indirect discrimination.
+Find out more about flexible working and discrimination.

 Before making a claim to an employment tribunal, you may want to consider arbitration to try to resolve the problem without taking legal action.
 If you choose this option, you need to make sure that you don't miss time limits for making a tribunal claim if arbitration is unsuccessful.

 Acas Arbitration Scheme